How can you engage students in argumentation beyond the CER essay?

 A Better Way To Practice Argumentation: Discussion

 So how can classroom discussions reflect argumentation?
-Like written responses, you would first need to engage your group with an open-ended questions that requires students to make evidence-based claims.
+Like written responses, you would first need to engage your group with open-ended questions that require students to make evidence-based claims.
 These discussions can be held in partners or small groups (using appropriate protocols to support teacher documentation) or in a whole-class setting.
-Oftentimes, beginning with partner or small group discussions can elicit better participation and engagement in a whole-class setting as students gain confidence and experience with the practices in general and their ideas and thoughts specifically.
+Oftentimes, beginning with a partner or small group discussions can elicit better participation and engagement in a whole-class setting as students gain confidence and experience with the practices in general and their ideas and thoughts specifically.